In addition to our API Challenges you should practice on as many sites as possible. Try RestListicator part of the TestingApp.

 - default

-- minimum information for a list is
+userpassword ispassword - minimum information for a list is

-- Basic Auth required for a
+titlee.g.{title:"this is a title"} - Basic Auth required for a

-request to/lists/{guid}
+POSTrequest to/lists/{guid}

 How do you know it amended the list?

-Can you amend all the fields? title
+Can you amend all the fields? title, description, guid, createdDate, amendedDate

 Exercise: Use OPTIONS to explore capabilities of /lists